Mountain Bike Maintenance Tips for Beginners: Keeping Your Ride Rolling

 Keep it Clean – Mountain bike maintenance for beginners

 Before you dive into the nitty-gritty of bike maintenance, start with the basics: keeping your bike clean.
 Mud, dirt, and dust are the enemies of your bike’s moving parts.
 After each ride, give your bike a good wash with water and a mild soap.
 Pay extra attention to the drivetrain (chain, cassette, and chainrings) and the brakes.
 A clean bike not only looks better but also functions better and lasts longer.
+Here is a guide, which describes bike cleaning in 7 simple steps.

 Lubricate Regularly